UoM-maul1609/projects-and-teaching/scm-precipitation-modelling/README.md

 You can run the model after it has been compiled by typing

-	./run.sh
+	./run.sh namelist.pamm

 Note that `namelist.pamm` is the input file for the model, and includes initial values and processes that the model will consider.

-This generates a file called `/tmp/output.nc`, which is a so-called NetCDF formatted file.
+This generates a file called `/tmp/<username>/output.nc`, which is a so-called NetCDF formatted file containing the model output data.

 ## Plotting the output